freenas/freenas-docs/userguide/storage.rst

 Check the :guilabel:`Confirm` box then the :guilabel:`Ok` button to destroy the dataset and all of its contents.

+**Promote Dataset:** only appears on clones.
+When a clone is promoted, the origin filesystem becomes a clone of the clone making it possible to destroy the filesystem that the clone was created from.
+Otherwise, a clone cannot be destroyed while the origin filesystem exists.

 **Create Snapshot:** create a one-time snapshot.
 To schedule the regular creation of snapshots, instead use :ref:`Periodic Snapshot Tasks`.

-**Promote Dataset:** only applies to clones.
-When a clone is promoted, the origin filesystem becomes a clone of the clone making it possible to destroy the filesystem that the clone was created from.
-Otherwise, a clone cannot be destroyed while the origin filesystem exists.

 #ifdef freenas
 .. index:: Deduplication